 What Sativa does

-Now, though its merger with Canada-listed Stillcanna it is aiming to cement its position in Europe as well.
+Now, through its merger with Canada-listed Stillcanna it is aiming to cement its position in Europe as well.

-Chief executive Henry Lees-Buckley, a former global executive at Fortune 500 industrial supply firm WW Grainger was appointed in August 2019 and set about on refining the strategic focus and reorganising the operations.
+Chief executive Henry Lees-Buckley, a former global executive at Fortune 500 industrial supply firm WW Grainger, was appointed in August 2019 and has set about on refining the strategic focus and reorganising the operations.